Travel Writer and Photographer

 Return Home

-A Sampling of Published Travel Articles
+More Published Travel Articles

 Springtime on Crete: In Springtime, Crete's legendary sun, sand and the sparkling blue Aegean waters take backstage to another, older Crete.
 In the island's lushly green and mountainous interior, the olive harvest is underway and festivals abound in villages that can trace their roots to the dawn of recorded history.